BigShotEmzy/Creeper-Client-Legacy/README.md

-# Creeper Client 1.12.2 Version is not recommended we might make a new fabric 1.19!
+# Creeper Client 1.12.2 Version
 Hello!
 Welcome to Creeper Client 1.12.2 to view are web site for download and tutorials